 “I’ll get over it,” The younger man rolls his eyes as he stands.
 “We need to get you up and down the hill.”
 He bends over to unclip the remaining ski on Joe’s foot before holding out a hand.

 “Remind me to never do this again.”
-Joe tells him, allowing Jack to once again pull him up, but as soon as he’s stood up, he lets out a cry of pain, falling against Jack who’s kick to catch him.
+Joe tells him, allowing Jack to once again pull him up, but as soon as he’s stood up, he lets out a cry of pain, falling against Jack who’s quick to catch him.
 “Fuck.”
 Joe hisses, eyes closed tightly.

 “What’s wrong?”
 Jack stares wide eyed at Joe, worry coursing through him.